-In Jamaica, in 1968, the late Leonard Dillon recorded a song called Everything Crash with his band The Ethiopians.
-The year was one of demonstrations, protests and violence in many parts of the world.
-In France, Pakistan, the USA, South America and many other places, people took to the streets to voice their frustration at governments that were ineffectual, unrepresentative or simply corrupt.
+In Jamaica, in 1968, Leonard Dillon and his band The Ethiopians recorded a song called Everything Crash.
+It was a year of protests, demonstrations and violence.
+In France, Ireland, the USA, South America, Pakistan and many other places, people took to the streets to voice their frustration at governments that were ineffectual, unrepresentative or simply corrupt.
 In Jamaica, in 1969, the influential songwriter and producer Prince Buster recorded a version of Everything Crash.
 He called it Pharaoh House Crash.

-Fast forward fifty years and once again there are demonstrations, protests and violence.
-In Paris, Venezuela, Hong Kong, people are protesting about the climate crisis, austerity, corporate tax avoidance, political corruption and police brutality.
-They are marching for women's rights, LGBT+ rights and the right to protest itself.
-Once again those songs that were recorded in Jamaica at the end of the 1960's resonate.
-Their message; that the old order is going to come crashing down, is as relevant and powerful today as it was when the songs were first recorded.
+Fast forward over fifty years and again there are protests, demonstrations and violence.
+All over the Earth, people are protesting about the climate crisis, corporate tax avoidance, political corruption and police brutality.
+They are marching for women's rights, ethnic minority rights, LGBTQ+ rights and the right to protest itself.
+The protest songs released by The Ethiopians and Prince Buster are even more relevant today than when they were first recorded.